FUT2 and Methylation: Risk for Anemia

 FUT2

 The FUT2 gene encodes the enzyme called fucosyltransferase 2 which encodes an enzyme responsible for adding fucose to precursor structures, forming the H antigen.
-The H antigen is a precursor to the ABO blood group antigens.

 Focose is a prebiotic called 2’-fucosyllactose (2’FL) It is an oligosaccharide present in human breast milk, it also has protection factors when it comes to gut health and brain health.
 The gene puts fucose on the surface of the gut (the epithelial wall).
 Fucose is a sugar that feeds the healthy bacteria in your body.
 If you don’t produce fucose to feed the healthy bacteria this leads to a change in the gut microbiome and increased inflammation.

-The upside of having no fucose on the lining of the gut means that the H.pylori and novavirus can’t connect but the downside is that it can cause leaky gut.
+The upside of having no fucose on the lining of the gut means that the H.pylori and nova virus can’t connect but the downside is that it can cause leaky gut.

 The Fut2 gene has two types: secretor or a non-secretor.
 What does it mean to be a secretor or a non-secretor?
 To put it plainly,it simply means whether you produce 2’FL or not.
 If you produce 2’FL it means you are a secretor and if you don’t, it means you are a non-secretor.